sagarshende23/Reflectly-Flutter-App/README.md

 ## 🤝 Show Some Support #
-If you liked the app give this repo a ⭐️
+If you found this project useful, then please consider giving it a ⭐️ on Github and sharing it with your friends.

 ## 🐞 Bugs/Requests #